 Chapter 21 Extending use cases of GLM

-In the previous chapter we used the case of modelling count data, which is bounded at 0 and takes integer values, to understand how Generalised Linear Models work.
-In this chapter we extend our understanding by looking at another type of data, namely binomial data.
+In the previous chapter, we used the case of modelling count data, which is bounded at 0 and takes integer values, to understand how generalised linear models work.
+This chapter extends our understanding by looking at another data type: binomial data.

 21.1 Binomial response data

-There are three types of Binomial data, but all three types have the idea of “success” and “failure” at their heart.
-It is up to you, the modeller, to decide what these successes and failures are, but they can be any kind of data that can be coerced into two discrete categories.
-Common examples include pass/fail, survived/died, presence/absence and yes/no.
+There are three common formats for representing Binomial data, all of which involve the fundamental concepts of “success” and “failure.”
+It is up to you, the modeller, to define what constitutes a success or failure.
+These can be any data that can be grouped into two discrete categories, such as pass/fail, survived/died, presence/absence, yes/no, male/female, red/green.

-- The data can be in the form of a two-level factor - often coded as zeros and ones (0/1 data).
-For example, this could represent whether an died (0) or survived (1) in a study; or it could represent male (
+Binary Data (0/1): The data can be a two-level factor, often coded as zeros and ones.
+For example, this could represent whether an individual died (0) or survived (1) in a study, or two sexes (male or female) in a study predicting sex based on other variables (e.g., size, morphology).

 weights

-in the regression model 14. - Finally, the data could be expressed as numbers in a two column matrix where the first column gives the number of “successes” and the second column gives the number of “failures”.
+in the regression model, ensuring that points representing larger sample sizes have more influence.Success/Failure Counts (Two-Column Matrix): The data can be expressed as a two-column matrix, where the first column gives the number of “successes” and the second gives the number of “failures.”
+For example, 25 successes and 15 failures in a study can be represented as

-The aim of the GLM is usually to estimate probability of “success” (e.g. survival, passing, scoring a goal…).
-Thus, the outcome (the predicted response, or fit, of the model) is a value between 0 and 1 on the natural scale, that can be interpreted as a probability (e.g. of survival, of success, of presence etc.)
+The aim of a generalized linear model (GLM) for binomial data is usually to estimate the probability of “success” (e.g., survival, passing, scoring a goal, presence).
+The predicted response (fit of the model) is a value between 0 and 1 on the natural scale, which can be interpreted as the probability of success.

 We could linearise the data and then fit an ordinary linear model using lm